How to Avoid Scams in Rent-to-Own Leases

 Most Don’t End with a Purchase

 First of all, it is important to recognize that the majority of rent-to-own lease agreements do not end with the tenant purchasing the home.
-This may be due to several different reasons:
+At the end of the lease, the tenant chooses whether to proceed with the purchase or walk away.

-• The landlord may have never intended to let them purchase the home in the first place
+• The landlord may have never intended to let them purchase the home in the first place.

 Landlords with Bad Intentions

 Another pitfall to consider is that some landlords never even intend to help the tenant purchase the home.
 Instead, they repeatedly evict tenants after the tenant has moved in for a few months and made improvements on the home.
 Then the landlord keeps the improvements and signs up a new tenant.
-To protect yourself, try to find out as much as you can about the landlord ahead of time.
-If possible, talk with past tenants or find out how many tenants have successfully purchased homes from that landlord under a rent-to-own lease agreement.
+Additionally, some sellers use rent-to-own agreements as a way to sell their property under specific contractual terms, which can benefit them but may not always be in the tenant's best interest.

 Check Your Agreement Thoroughly

 Remember that these agreements are all written differently, and the tenant can insist on changing certain provisions.
+Be sure to note any clauses that specify what the tenant agrees to, especially regarding purchase obligations, payment terms, and penalties.

 Tenant Obligations

 Tenants need to make sure they are fulfilling their obligations as well.
 Since the tenant is getting the option to purchase, it is normal for the rental agreement to require some obligations in return.
-For instance, tenants have to be sure to pay rent on time, and late payments probably won’t be credited toward the home purchase.
-Also, unlike most rental agreements, tenants are often responsible for performing maintenance on the premises.
-Lastly, tenants normally have to pay an upfront fee in order to receive the option to purchase the home.
-This is usually referred to as “option consideration” in the contract.
+In most rent-to-own agreements, tenants typically pay an option fee, which is a non-refundable upfront payment to secure the right to buy the home.
+This option fee is a key part of rent-to-own contracts and is usually not returned if the tenant decides not to purchase.

 How to Protect Yourself